biosemantics/matrix-generation/requirement-notes.md

  * Generate absent present characters and values from existing structures
  * Generate absent present characters from relations e.g. "stem with leafs" with relation "with" leads to "presence of leaf at stem"
  * Ontology-implying inheritance: Implication can be determined by ontology relations between individuals.
 E.g. The Is-a relation can determine If flower is absent, petal must be absent too / If petal is present, flower must be present too.
 Similarly for the "sub/superclass relation".
 Other relation types?
+    * Dont infer anything if values indicate both absence and presence, that would not make any sense
  * Removal of attribute characters where structure absent e.g."flower without large petal", usually in markup looks as follows
   `<structure name="flower"> .. </structure>
   <structure name="petal">